-- Refer the noncustodial parent or spouse to the Division of Child Support Enforcement, Attention: Tax Offset Unit, P O. Box 352, Jackson, Mississippi 39205. - To expedite the resolution of the complaint, inform the noncustodial parent or spouse that they must send to Child Support Operations: - a written request for an administrative review based upon a joint return filed for State income tax refund; A written request includes requests submitted electronically. - a copy of the joint tax return filed with the State Tax Commission; - a copy of the taxpayer's W -2 form and the spouse's W -2 form; and - a copy of the offset notice received from the State Tax Commission
+- Refer the noncustodial parent or spouse to the MDHS-Division of Child Support Enforcement, Attention: Tax Offset Unit, P O. Box 352, Jackson, Mississippi 39205. - To expedite the resolution of the complaint, inform the noncustodial parent or spouse that they must send to Child Support Operations: - a written request for an administrative review based upon a joint return filed for State income tax refund; a written request includes request submitted electronically. - a copy of the joint tax return filed with the Mississippi Department of Revenue; - a copy of the taxpayer's W -2 form and the spouse's W -2 form; and - a copy of the offset notice received from the Mississippi Department of Revenue.